ioos/ioos_code_lab/jupyterbook/content/ioos_installation_conda.md

 export PATH=$HOME/miniconda3/bin:$PATH
 ```

-and use all the default options, expect for the license agreement where you must actively change it to `yes`.
+and use all the default options, except for the license agreement where you must actively change it to `yes`.

 ## Create the IOOS conda environment